-Permits and notifications - Night work
+Permits and notifications - Night work - UUSI laki

-Night work notices and exemptions
+Night work and night work rules

 Employees’ consent to night work does not need to be sought except in specific circumstances, such as to enable urgent sowing or harvesting, to attend to parturient or sick farm animals and, to a certain extent, in bakeries.

-Permits for derogating from night work regulations
+Exemptions from night work rules